CounselBench: A Large-Scale Expert Evaluation and Adversarial Benchmarking of Large Language Models in Mental Health Question Answering: CounselBench-EVAL: Expert Evaluation of LLMs for Open‑Ended Mental‑Health QA

-\paragraph{LLM Rankings Diverge from Human Preferences.} Beyond absolute scores, we compared model rankings based on average quality, as shown in Figure \ref{fig:llm_judge_score} and Table~\ref{llm_judge_numeric_score}.
-The preferences expressed by LLM judges diverged sharply from those of human annotators.
-Most notably, Gemini-1.5-Pro was rated as the lowest-performing model by human expert annotators but was consistently ranked above GPT-4 by every LLM judge in terms of Overall Quality.
-This calls into question the reliability of LLMs in identifying relative quality, even under matched evaluation instructions.
+\textbf{LLM Rankings Diverge from Human Preferences.} Beyond absolute scores, we compared model rankings based on average quality, as shown in Figure \ref{fig:llm_judge_score}.
+The preferences expressed by LLM judges diverged sharply from those of human annotators, except for GPT-5 (dark blue line in Table \ref{fig:llm_judge_score}), which calls into question the reliability of LLMs in identifying relative quality.
+Most notably, Gemini-1.5-Pro was rated as the lowest-performing model by human expert annotators but was consistently ranked above GPT-4 by every LLM judge for Overall Quality.

-\paragraph{LLM Judges Rarely Flag Problematic Text.} We also tested whether LLM judges could identify problematic content at the sentence level.
+\textbf{LLM Judges Rarely Flag Problematic Text.} We also tested whether LLM judges could identify problematic content at the sentence level.
 As in the human evaluation protocol, each model was asked to extract spans containing medical advice, factual errors, or toxic language.
-We compared the extracted text against sentences flagged by at least two human expert annotators, treating these as widely agreed indicators of failure.

-To standardize comparison, we mapped all annotations to complete sentences; see Appendix \ref{sec:sentence_level} for details.
-Table~\ref{tab:miss_percentage} reports the proportion of widely-flagged sentences detected by each LLM judge.
-Most LLMs failed to detect even a single flagged toxic or incorrect sentence.
-Some models detected limited instances of unauthorized medical advice, but none showed robust or reliable detection across safety categories.
-These results help explain the inflated consistency and toxicity scores in earlier evaluations and highlight the limitations of LLM-based judging in high-stakes settings.
+We compared the extracted text against sentences flagged by at least two human annotators, treating these as widely agreed indicators of failure (more details in Appendix \ref{sec:sentence_level}).
+Table~\ref{tab:miss_percentage} in the Appendix reports the proportion of widely-flagged sentences detected by each LLM judge.
+Most models failed to catch any toxic or incorrect sentences.
+Some caught limited instances of unauthorized medical advice, but none showed robust or reliable detection across safety categories.
+These results help explain the inflated consistency and toxicity scores and highlight the limitations of LLM-based judging.